masogit/am-browser-react/README.md

 4. Further query from a record to its links data, customized display fields
 5. Create views by customized fields, links and AQL
 6. Explorer view's record with table and tree format
-7. Support quick search records in views
+7. Support quick search records in views (optional, need configure to Redis service)